-There’s nothing quite like a big, lush, and beautiful lawn.
+There’s nothing quite like a lushly landscaped, big, beautiful lawn.
 Is there any better feeling than walking barefoot through soft grass, or laying out a blanket on the lawn and feeling the sun on your face?
-The perks of traditional turf lawns, however, come with some serious costs — like fuel for mowers, fertilizers, pesticides, and watering, just to name a few.
-And it’s more than just money out of your pocket.
-Standard grass lawns are extremely tough on the environment.
+In fact, spending time walking on the earth, or grounding, has tremendous benefits for your overall health and well being.

-The developing water shortage crisis in the U.S. has prompted many homeowners to turn to eco-friendly and low-maintenance lawn alternatives.
-And there are plenty of options—everything from clover and moss to ornamental grasses and flower beds, all sharing eco-friendliness as a common denominator.
+The developing water shortage crisis in the United States has prompted many homeowners to turn to low-maintenance lawn alternatives.
+And there are plenty of options—everything from red clover as an eco-friendly lawn alternative and managed meadows to ornamental grasses and flower beds, all sharing sustainability as a common denominator.

 One of the best ways to reduce the area of your turf lawn: Transform part of the lawn into a gorgeous ornamental grass display.
 Ornamental grasses are drought-resistant and incredibly low-maintenance, thriving in nearly every type of soil with little to no fertilizers.
 They’re also naturally disease- and pest-resistant, so you can say goodbye to chemical pesticides.

-- No Foot Traffic – Ornamental grasses are the perfect choice for a visual display in an area of the lawn that receives zero foot traffic.
+- No Foot Traffic.
+Ornamental grasses are the perfect choice for a visual display in an area of the lawn that receives zero foot traffic.
 They’re not at all like traditional turf grass, and walking over them will cause serious harm.

-- Resilience – Moss isn’t as hardy as traditional turf, but it can withstand occasional foot traffic.
+- Resilience.
+Moss isn’t as hardy as traditional turf, but it can withstand occasional foot traffic.

-- Drought-resistant – Little to no watering is required for moss beds, so you’ll save water and money on monthly utility bills.
+- Drought-resistant.
+Little to no watering is required for moss beds, so you’ll save water and money on monthly utility bills.

-- Variety – You can choose from dozens of different mosses, all with different textures, appearances, and thicknesses.
+- Variety.
+You can choose from dozens of different mosses, all with different textures, appearances, and thicknesses.
 Combine several moss types together in one area to create some serious visual interest.

-- Easy Installation – Moss spreads quickly until it forms a solid surface, often in just one growing season.
+- Easy Installation.
+Moss spreads quickly until it forms a solid surface, often in just one growing season.
 To create a moss bed, simply press moss plugs (small pieces of moss with complete roots) into your soil about six inches apart and keep them damp and cool.
 You’ll have groundcover before you know it.

-- Shade-Loving – This can be either a pro or a con depending on your project, but moss doesn’t do so well in direct sunlight.
+- Shade-Loving.
+This can be either a pro or a con depending on your project, but moss doesn’t do so well in direct sunlight.
 Make sure you’re installing your moss bed in a cool, shady area where the moss sprouts will be safe from the sun’s damaging rays.
 It’s best for lower, cooler areas with limited foot traffic.